eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 ### Emergent Freedom

-However, information physics also suggests a more nuanced understanding of freedom that transcends the simple determinism vs. free will dichotomy.
+However, information dynamics also suggests a more nuanced understanding of freedom that transcends the simple determinism vs. free will dichotomy.

 **Levels of Description:**
 While consciousness may be deterministic at the electrical level, it exhibits genuinely emergent properties at higher levels of organization.
 Just as fluid dynamics emerges from but cannot be reduced to molecular motion, conscious choice emerges from but cannot be reduced to electrical activity.